drupalprojects/module_filter/README.txt

 -------------
 To enable and configure this module do the following:

-1. Go to Admin -> Modules, and enable Module Filter.
+1. Go to Admin -> Extend, and enable Module Filter.

 2. Go to Admin -> Configuration -> User interface -> Module filter, and make any necessary configuration changes.